biopragmatics/oquat/docs/unknowns/source/bao.md

 | ANISEED:1235297 |        1 | [UBERON:0000945](http://purl.obolibrary.org/obo/UBERON_0000945) |
 | ANISEED:1235301 |        1 | [UBERON:0001043](http://purl.obolibrary.org/obo/UBERON_0001043) |

-## `BILS` (3)
+## `BILS`

+There are 3 usages of `BILS` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BILS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20BILS).

 | curie        |   usages | nodes                                                           |
 |--------------|----------|-----------------------------------------------------------------|